London made easy with one pass – here's everything you need to know

 I’m pooped.
 Can I take a break?

-The beauty of the All-Inclusive Pass is that you can set your own pace – you really don’t need to cram loads in to save money and there are even experiences included that will help you slow down, recharge and make the best of your day.
-It means you can balance all that sightseeing with some well-earned downtime at swanky hotel swimming pools, plus gyms, spas, salons and all manner of yoga, Pilates, meditation and exercise classes across London.
+The beauty of the All-Inclusive Pass is that you can set your own pace.
+In fact, we want you to have some well-earned chill time, so we've included experiences to help you slow down, recharge and relax.
+You are on vacation, after all.
+Get some well-earned downtime at swanky hotel swimming pools, plus gyms, spas, salons and all manner of yoga, Pilates, meditation and exercise classes across London.

 Further passive entertainments bundled with the pass include an immersive 3-D movie at the Science Museum’s IMAX cinema, an evening of belly laughs at the Soho Comedy Factory and a gravity-defying night out at Wicked The Musical in Victoria’s Apollo Theatre.
 So, you see, it’s not all pavement pounding!